 If you ever get a chance to attend this panel, do it.
 You’ll be incredibly entertained from start to finish.

-One thought on “Chillin With Voice Actors 2019 Anime Expo Review”
+One response to “Chillin With Voice Actors 2019 Anime Expo Review”